gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 ### Step 1: Estimate SNPs contribution

-The first step of a regenie GWAS is the estimation of how background SNPs contribute to the phenotype.
+The first step of a Regenie GWAS is the estimation of how background SNPs contribute to the phenotype.
 During this step, a subset of genetic markers are used to fit a whole genome regression model that captures a good fraction of the phenotype variance attributable to genetic effects.
 For more information, check the [official documentation](https://rgcgithub.github.io/regenie/overview/).

 We expect this step to take around 10h, which is quite a lot to be uninterrupted (although it is possible).
 Therefore, we choose to use a `high` priority, to ensure the job's completion.
 Please be aware that this step can be common to all GWAS you run with the same QC for the merging step.